 - Ensure access to quality services

-Partners Health Management’s System of Care Department supports a community care group, known as a Community Collaborative, in all nine counties of its service area.
+Partners Health Management’s System of Care Department supports a community care group, known as a Community Collaborative, in all counties of its service area.
 Community Collaborative groups consist of representatives from local government agencies, community organizations, and service providers, as well as individuals, families and advocates.

 You are welcome to attend and participate in all community care group meetings.
 To learn more, contact the System of Care Liaison listed below, or visit the About County Groups page or Partners Calendar to find meeting times and locations.